Beed: 22-year-old woman dies after man throws acid on her, sets her ablaze

 The woman had sustained 50 to 60 per cent burns and succumbed on Sunday morning.
 While she could give police the details of what had happened, police said she could not say much about the man’s motive behind the attack.
 Police subsequently alerted police in Nanded to look for Rajure.
 He was caught by police on Sunday evening, to be later handed over to Beed police.

-Superintendent of Police (Beed district) Raja Ramaswami told The Indian Express, “The accused was detained by Nanded police on Sunday evening and our team has gone to Nanded to arrest him.
+Superintendent of Police (Beed district) Raja Ramaswami told The Indian Express, “The accused was detained by Nanded police on Sunday evening and our team went to Nanded to arrest him.
 The motive behind the attack is not clear yet and will be ascertained only after we question him.”

 Police said Rajure had got a job at a company in Ranjangaon MIDC area in Pune district.
-The two had a live-in relationship, police said.
+The accused and the woman were in a relationship, police said.
 A police officer said Rajure now wanted to marry another woman, which could have been the motive behind the attack.
 Rajure has been booked under IPC sections for murder and acid attack registered at Neknur police station in Beed.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines